Powder metallurgy: Die pressing

-This cycle offers a readily automated and high production rate process.

-Design considerations
+Typically the tools are held in the vertical orientation with the punch tool forming the bottom of the cavity.
 Probably the most basic consideration is being able to remove the part from the die after it is pressed, along with avoiding sharp corners in the design.
 Keeping the maximum surface area below 20 sqin and the height-to-diameter ratio below 7-to-1 is recommended.
 Along with having walls thicker than 0.08 in and keeping the adjacent wall thickness ratios below 2.5-to-1.

 One of the major advantages of this process is its ability to produce complex geometries.
 Parts with undercuts and threads require a secondary machining operation.
 Typical part sizes range from 0.1 sqin to 20 sqin. in area and from 0.1 to 4 in in length.
 However, it is possible to produce parts that are less than 0.1 sqin and larger than 25 sqin. in area and from a fraction of an inch (2.54 cm) to approximately 8 in in length.

-Isostatic pressing

-In some pressing operations, such as hot isostatic pressing (HIP) compact formation and sintering occur simultaneously.
-This procedure, together with explosion-driven compressive techniques is used extensively in the production of high-temperature and high-strength parts such as turbine disks for jet engines.
-In most applications of powder metallurgy the compact is hot-pressed, heated to a temperature above which the materials cannot remain work-hardened.
-Hot pressing lowers the pressures required to reduce porosity and speeds welding and grain deformation processes.
-It also permits better dimensional control of the product, lessens sensitivity to physical characteristics of starting materials, and allows powder to be compressed to higher densities than with cold pressing, resulting in higher strength.
-Negative aspects of hot pressing include shorter die life, slower throughput because of powder heating, and the frequent necessity for protective atmospheres during forming and cooling stages.
+Small mechanical presses can generally compact about 100 pieces per minute.